GSPRec: On Improving Item Representations in Graph Signal Processing for Collaborative Filtering

-Both $\mathbf{F}_{\text{BP}}$ and $\mathbf{F}_{\text{LP}}$ are outputs of linear spectral filters applied to the graph Laplacian $\mathbf{L}$.
-Their convex combination remains a valid linear operator, as the space of spectral filters is closed under \textit{addition} and \textit{scalar multiplication}~\cite{sandryhaila2013discrete, puschel2006algebraic}.
-Figure~\ref{fig:overview} illustrates our dual-filter architecture.
+where $\phi$ is a hyperparameter balancing personalized and global signals, tuned on the validation set.
+Both $\mathbf{F}_{\text{BP}}$ and $\mathbf{F}_{\text{LP}}$ are linear in the input signals.
+Their convex combination remains a valid linear operator, as the space of spectral filters is closed under addition and scalar multiplication~\cite{sandryhaila2013discrete, puschel2006algebraic}.

-The spectral components separate distinct preference signals: low-frequency components (from lowpass filter) capture common transitions shared across users like the \texttt{backpack}$\rightarrow$\texttt{notebook} association from our running example.
-Mid-frequency components (from bandpass filter) extract distinctive patterns such as \texttt{pencil}$\rightarrow$\texttt{eraser}$\rightarrow$\texttt{notebook}$\rightarrow$\texttt{calculator} sequences that characterize specific user subgroups.
-Figure~\ref{fig:diffusion-wrap} shows how our diffusion process captures these sequential patterns, with darker cells indicating stronger connections derived from user histories.
-Appendix~\ref{appendix:alg_details} provides a complete description, with complexity analysis in Appendix~\ref{appendix:complexity}.